gudi99/100DaysOfMLCode/README.md

 Although it is based on javascript, but it is completely focusing on Machine Learning.
 Completed its first session 1: Algorithms and graphs earlier.
 Today headed over to session 2: Genetic Algorithms.

 To complete mini project, It is taking a lot of time to train and test the data.
 If I code wrong, modify it and try test run again, it takes a lot of time in my machine.
 So, I started a new series.

+## Day 9: 24 Aug, 2018
+ Completed two videos in the series and worked on them.

+These videos focused on Evolutionary Computing, and more specifically, Genetic Algorithms.
+In this tutorial, I got introduced to the concept of a genetic algorithm, how it can be used to approach "search" problems and how it relates to brute force algorithms.